Coresignal-com/coresignal-mcp/README.md

 # Coresignal MCP

 The Coresignal MCP Server enables seamless integration of Coresignal's data with AI-powered applications.
-By connecting to this server, AI assistants can access fresh B2B data about companies, employees, and job postings directly within chat interfaces.
+By connecting to this server, AI assistants can access fresh multi-source B2B data about companies, employees, and job postings directly within chat interfaces.

 ## Connect the Coresignal MCP